Dyavaprthivi

+Dyavaprthivi is a compound word, referring to a dual devata, that is the merged personification of "heaven and earth".
+The term occurs 65 times in the Rig Veda.
+This pair devata has several connotation and meaning in their splinted being such as Dyaus, the Sky Father, and Prthivi, the Earth Mother.

+Etymology

 Dyavaprthivi is a Sanskrit dvandva, or compound word, meaning "heaven and earth".
-The term occurs 65 times in the Rig Veda.
-Dyavaprthivi has mistakenly been labeled a Hindu god who later split into Dyaus, the Sky Father, and Prthivi, the Earth Mother.